SDU-eScience/UCloud-Courses/.github/pull_request_template.md

 # Add New UCloud Course

-Please insert the course information (name, university, and course responsible teacher below) and delete this line.
+**Please insert the course information (name, university, and course responsible teacher below) and then delete this line.**

 Course name: